LogFlames/dice-logging/README.md

 You will also every so often need to update the fingerprint of api.clockify.me, just access it with a browser and copy the SHA1 hash to the code, and recompile.

+## Blikning behaviour
+Builtin LED:
+* (On): Probably means it is sending data to/receiving data from clockify.
+* (4hz): If the builtin LED blinks with 4hz it means it is checking what side is up.
+* (many hz <- You know when you see it): It is about to turn off (useful to know when the turn-off button has been registered)

 ## Connections
-I will maybe add a proper schematic here later, for now I will just write it down to document it.
+I will maybe add a proper schematic here later, for now I will just write it down to document it. <- This has now become permanent, although a little bit nicer formated that before.

 ### Between the accelerometer and ESP8266
 ```